-Juliet Kirby is a Development Executive at Aluna Entertainment – the London based Film and TV production company.
-Aluna aims to promote female storytellers and underrepresented stories, producing radical and uncompromising material across both film and television.
+Juliet Kirby is a Development Executive at Aluna Entertainment – the London based film & television production company focused on telling stories from the spectrum of the untold female experience.
+Aluna aims to promote underrepresented storytellers, producing radical and uncompromising material across both film and television.
 Alongside Aluna's main slate, Juliet is developing a slate of shorts and debut features with emerging female writers and directors.

 Prior to moving into development, Juliet worked for several years as an Assistant Director her credits include Last Night In Soho (Working Title Films), Indiana Jones 5 (Disney), Spiderman: Far From Home (Marvel), Artemis Fowl (Disney).

 Hilda (Feature Film) Awards: FIPRESCI Award for best Film at Moscow International Festival.
 Included in BIFA longest nominations for various categories.
 Premiered at Raindance Film Festival 2019 and screened at Kerry Film Festival 2019.

 Lubtha (Short Film).
 Selected for various film festivals including Aesthetica Short FIlm 2019.
 Over a million views on Youtube.